Approaches & Tech to Activate Patients

 Food Access: Amazon, along with six other retailers, is participating in a two-year pilot program in which they will accept SNAP benefits as payment for online grocery orders in three states, discounting Prime membership to provide home delivery.

-SDLC Partners is at the heart of where healthcare strategy, operations and technology meet and scale for success in the payer and provider world.
-To speak with our healthcare experts, contact us or call 412.251.0848.
+We’re at the heart of where healthcare strategy, operations and technology meet and scale for success in the payer and provider world.
+Contact us to speak with our healthcare experts, contact us or call 412.251.0848.